-2. Introduction
+2 Introduction

-With the advent of Massive Open Online Courses (MOOCs), elearning has received a new appearance and has been transformed into a more contemporary and attractive learning method.
+With the advent of Massive Open Online Courses (MOOCs), e-learning has received a new appearance and has been transformed into a more contemporary and attractive learning method.
 Based on already existing learning methods, MOOCs have introduced new possibilities to enhance the currently available educational techniques.

 The expectations concerning MOOCs have been high; however, many unsolved questions remain with regards to the quality assurance, the verification of the learner, the examinations, the recognition of these courses and many more.
 Apparently, MOOCs have gone through a 'fast cycle of hype and disappointment' (Banerjee and Duflo, 2014: 514).
 Nevertheless, even if MOOCs might not replace traditional face-to-face trainings in the near future, they have resulted in a sustainable impact on the e-learning world and facilitated access to knowledge worldwide.
+One might even argue that they will change the way we consume content in the future.

-MOOCs are not only a fine way for students from around the globe to enhance their knowledge, MOOCs can also be a valuable toolfrom a corporations' perspective.
+MOOCs are not only a fine way for students from around the globe to enhance their knowledge, MOOCs can also be a valuable tool from a corporations' perspective.
 As the range of MOOCs is constantly increasing, proven by the steadily rising number of courses (Shah, 2015), more and more companies are engaging in MOOCs.
 It is assumed that companies of all sizes, and especially Multinational Enterprises (MNEs), can extract advantages from MOOCs for Human Resource Development (HRD) and training or recruiting.

 Nevertheless, it has to be taken into account that the application of MOOCs does not only provide advantages, but can also entail some challenges for organisations.
-This paper is therefore going to have a closer look on the possible application of MOOCs in a corporate context.
+This paper is therefore going to have a closer look on the possible application of MOOCs in a corporate context and the boundaries that might occur.